 Internet share dealing

 Please note that, at present, this service is only available to shareholders in certain European jurisdictions.
 This service provides shareholders with an easy way to buy or sell Tullow Oil plc ordinary shares on the London Stock Exchange.
 The commission is just 1%, subject to a minimum charge of £30.
 In addition stamp duty, currently 0.5%, is payable on purchases.
-There is no need to open an account in order to deal.
+Before you trade you will need to register for this service.
+This can be done online.
 Real time dealing is available during UK market hours 8.00am to 4.30pm.
 In addition there is a convenient facility to place your order outside of market hours.
 Up to 90-day limit orders are available for sales.

 To access the service - log on to the Computershare Sharedealing Centre.
 Shareholders should have their Shareholder Reference Number (SRN) available.
 The SRN appears on share certificates.
 A bank debit card will be required for purchases.